V-Sekai/manuals/features/godot_engine_based.md

 The is an active discord for users.
 Many engine devs are active. https://discord.gg/4JBkykG

 The public developer chat is on RocketChat and using video conferencing on Jitsi. https://chat.godotengine.org/

+Godot Engine is the fastest growing Game Engine according to the GMTK 2022 Game Jam.